Into the Storm, Under the Ocean

 Despite the difficulty of collecting data and conducting research on these oceanic developments during storms, Sanabia and her TROPIC team have been instrumental in this cutting-edge research for more than a decade.
 This is a true testament to the dedication and commitment of not only the midshipmen participating in these programs each year, but the faculty at USNA striving to make an impact on the Navy as a whole.

-To learn more about the Naval Academy’s oceanography department, visit https://www.usna.edu/Oceanography.
+To learn more about the Naval Academy’s Ocean and Atmospheric Sciences Department, visit https://www.usna.edu/Oceanography.
 For more information about the Naval Academy, please see www.usna.edu or our Facebook page at https://www.facebook.com/USNavalAcademy.USNA